-In June of 2012 though, it came to my attention that I was lacking any long-term, non-career-oriented goals.
+In June of 2012 though, I realized that I was lacking long-term, non-career-oriented goals.
 I realized this on a long drive, returning from a camping trip in southern Virginia.
 As we crossed the Chesapeake Bay Bridge-Tunnel and passed Fisherman Island (the southern most point of the Delmarva Peninsula), my goal hit me like a bolt of lightning: kayak around the entire peninsula before I die.
 Simple, right?

-For two and a half years I spent most of my weekends visiting my wonderful boyfriend – now husband (his name is Brian by the way, his name might show up occasionally).
+For two and a half years I spent most of my weekends visiting my boyfriend – now husband, Brian.
 Although Brian lived 95 miles away at the time, it was the perfect weekend escape – to the Eastern Shore of Virginia.
 We spent most of our weekends fishing from the beach or paddling various waterways within Accomack County.
-His awesome job even allowed us (and still allows us) to explore some of the undeveloped barrier islands such as Metompkin, Cedar, and Parramore Islands.
+We explored some of the undeveloped barrier islands such as Metompkin, Cedar, and Parramore Islands.
 If we got sick of the Atlantic side, we would just switch it up and explore the Chesapeake side.
 I’m always amazed beyond words at how rural this area is.
 There are times when we’re headed up a creek (WITH a paddle, of course!) and it’s like we’ve rewound several hundred years.
 Not a house, not a car, not even a power line in sight.
 And no plane or boat to be heard.

 Kayak around the entire peninsula before I die.
 Yeah, I can do that.
 I might even get it done before I’m 40.
 Watch me!

 Learn more about my professional services here: